airyhq/airy/docs/docs/user-guide.md

 $ ./scripts/bootstrap.sh
 ```

-The script will ask for your password as we are using the [Vagrant Host Manager Plugin](https://github.com/devopsgroup-io/vagrant-hostmanager) to add entries to your hosts file.
-You can skip this step and add the following lines to your hosts file yourself.
+The script will ask for your password in order to add entries to your hosts file.
+You can skip this step and add the following line to your hosts file yourself.

 ```
-192.168.50.5  demo.airy.local
-192.168.50.5  api.airy.local
+192.168.50.5  demo.airy.local api.airy.local
 ```